marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 If games are played for real money, the lecturer does not only have the normal „display results“ button but also the enhanced button "Display results and payoff".
 If you should not want to pay out any money, for example in a practice round, you have the possibility of clicking on “display results only” below the actual button.

-Players interface
+participants interface
 =================

-The players interface should be self-explanatory.
-The most common actions players are asked to carry out are binary decisions and numeric decisions.
+The participants interface should be self-explanatory.
+The most common actions participants are asked to carry out are binary decisions and numeric decisions.

 - Binary Decisions